-Our focus on food began with rehearsals for The Seagull when Randolyn made lunch for the cast every day, then she orchestrated a picnic for a scene that doesn’t appear in the play: Konstantin’s 12th birthday party.
-Rocky (Masha) baked traditional Russian cookies (his favorite) and wrote a poem.
+Our focus on food began with rehearsals for The Seagull.
+Randolyn brought lunch for the cast every day, then orchestrated a picnic for a scene that doesn’t appear in the play: Konstantin’s 12th birthday party.
+Rocky (Masha) baked traditional Russian cookies (Kostya’s favorite) and wrote a poem.
 Mike (Konstantin) penned a short play.
-With wine, a basket packed with Russian cheese, black bread and grapes, a tradition was born.
+With wine, a basket packed with Russian cheese, black bread and grapes, a tasty tradition began.

-Sharing food is caring and promotes the social bond.
-Good meals spur good conversation.
-Eating real food grown in these Vermont fields fills us with light.
+Sharing food is caring and promotes a strong social bond.
+Good meals spur conversation.
+Eating real food grown in local Vermont farms fills us with light.
 Eating together is an embodied experience that translates to our work onstage.

-Allen's first night Green Mountain cocktail gets the ball rolling! (watch out!)
+Allen makes first night Green Mountain cocktail that gets the ball rolling! (watch out!)

 Grilled spice-rubbed lime chicken with various green garden salads.

 Rocky’s zucchini ribbon ratatouille is a company favorite.

 Mike’s Shakshuka with local farm eggs and assorted quick pickles (middle-left)

 Italian tuna with capers, red onion and kidney beans drizzled with balsamic vinegar.

 Falafel with chopped garden greens, tomatoes, and guacamole in fresh pita

 Slow-cooked pork butt (Momofuku-style from David Chang) is the highlight of the season.